How to Network Windows 7 with XP

 I've created a visual, 'quick-learn' guide that can show absolutely anyone no matter what their experience with computers and networks how to set up a home network that'll make them the envy of their friends.
 In fact, 'How to Set Up a Home Network' will give you the 'know-how' to quickly and easily build a home network that'll ...

 Give you the ability to share any file you want with other computers on your network.
 Files such as mp3's, photographs, spreadsheets, business documents and more.
 Beyond that, you'll also

 - Have the ability to share your printer, fax and scanner with all of your computers

 - Connect your desktop PC to your laptop with an "ad hoc" wireless connection

 - Save money by sharing one Internet connection, whether it's broadband or dialup, with or without a router

-- How to network a Windows 7 PC with an XP machine … and do it without frustration!
+- How to network a Windows 7 PC with a Vista machine ' and do it without frustration!